 Accessible Beige, also by Sherwin Williams, is slightly lighter on the Light Reflectance Value scale, with an LRV of 58 (again, Kilim Beige is 57).

 By comparison, Accessible Beige has more gray undertones and can be considered a griege, whereas Kilim Beige cannot.

 While Accessible Beige pairs very well with cooler and gray colors and darker woods, Kilim Beige looks best with warm colors and warm, medium-toned woods.

 Softer Tan vs Kilim Beige

-Sherwin Williams Softer Tan (LRV 60) and Kilim Beige (LRV 58) are very close in terms of both LRV and warmth.
-While Softer Tan is a lighter shade, it shares a lot of similarities with Kilim Beige in that it pairs well with warm white trim.
+The LRV of Sherwin Williams Softer Tan (60) and LRV of Kilim Beige (58) are very close.
+They also have a similar level of warmth.
+While Softer Tan is a slightly lighter shade, it shares a lot of similarities with Kilim Beige in that it also pairs well with warm white trim.